-The Polio Eradication and Endgame Strategy identifies three main features of transition planning:
+The Polio Eradication and Endgame Strategy identifies three main aims of transition planning:

-National governments and GPEI partners must plan for some essential functions to be incorporated into ongoing public health systems and programmes in order to keep the world polio-free.
+National governments and GPEI partners must plan for some essential functions and activities to be incorporated into existing public health programs in order to keep the world polio-free.

 GPEI runs an extensive infrastructure of global disease surveillance systems, vaccine supply and logistics networks, and a network of over 140 polio laboratories.
 It has built significant communication for development know-how and capacity building expertise, and developed thousands of skilled staff and millions of community based health workers, social mobilisers, and volunteers.
 GPEI’s operational capacities help reach populations in areas with little to no infrastructure.

 This infrastructure already goes much further than polio eradication, supporting a wide range of health initiatives like routine immunization, measles campaigns, maternal and child health programmes, humanitarian emergencies and disease outbreak, and sanitation and hygiene programmes.

 The closure of GPEI presents a potential risk to these programmes, as they are vulnerable to the loss of support from the polio program.
 Parts of the polio infrastructure currently supporting other health and development programmes may be transitioned to national and global health initiatives to reduce these risks, and help achieve broader health and development goals.

 GPEI has learned many valuable lessons on reaching hard-to-reach and high-risk populations, working in conflict affected areas, harnessing global commitment to a cause, and other challenging areas.
 A key component of transition planning is to capture and share these lessons for the benefit of the broader development community.